poppinss/indicative-rules/docs/validations/date-string/beforeOffsetOf.md

 category: date string
 ---

-Ensures the date is before a given offset of a given time period.
+Enforces the field value to be before a given time period offset.

 The `period` value has to be one of the following

 - years
 - quarters